Table of content

 It’s been quite a roller coaster for students who have opted for the TOK (Theory Of Knowledge) Diploma Programme, with the new syllabus introduced in August 2020.
 TOK Exhibition is probably the most important addition.
-Replacing the previous, Presentation Assessment, the TOK Exhibition explores how TOK manifests in the world around us.
+Replacing the previous Presentation Assessment, the TOK Exhibition explores how TOK manifests in our world.

 The IB has introduced the TOK Exhibition to inspire students to relate the knowledge gained in the classroom to the world beyond.
 The Assessment Model has seen a massive change, but since TOK Essay is the same old, TOK Exhibition is what we’ll discuss in this guide!

-This change in the TOK Diploma Programme structure is effective from August 2020 and will be first examined for the students who will be taking the examination in May 2022.
+This change in the TOK Diploma Programme structure is effective from August 2020 and will be first examined for the students taking the examination in May 2022.

 Before we take you through this guide’s contents, we will briefly outline the critical changes the DP Theory of Knowledge(TOK) course has seen, introduced only last August.